Journey to Futurize your Course

 Imagine teaching your course in 20 years' time.
 What will have changed during that time?
 What will you be teaching?
 How will you be teaching it?
 How will society be different?
 How might higher education be different?
 How will our learners have changed?
 How will the world of work be different?
 What kind of technology might have arrived, and what technology will have disappeared?
 What kind of global challenges will young people be grappling with?
 How will that change the purpose, meaning and practice of teaching and learning in your discipline?

 The world is changing rapidly.
-If you are interested in reimagining what your course might look like in 20 years, then we invite you to join with others at AUC and participate in the RCC 2020: Futurize Your Course Pitch Competition.
+If you are interested in reimagining what your course might look like in 20 years, then we invite you to join with others at AUC and participate in the RCC 2020: Journey to Futurize your Course

 To create a community of innovators and developers, the committee will be working with all applicants through a series of workshops and ideation sessions guided by committee members.
 Activities will include a kick-off event in December, a full-day workshop in February 2020, and deep dive consultation sessions.
 These sessions will explore techniques and strategies to facilitate the design process.
 To apply, submit the required preliminary information and statement of interest through this form.
-If you have questions, contact the committee chair, Matthew Hendershot, Associate Dean of Undergraduate Studies, ALA by email on email@example.com.
+If you have questions, contact the committee chair, Matthew Hendershot, associate dean of undergraduate studies, Academy of Liberal Arts by email on email@example.com.

 To enhance innovative ideas, applicants will participate in the following events through the committee.*

 - Full-day ideation workshop (spring 2020)

 - Two deep-dive workshops (spring 2020)

 *(Exact dates to be determined)